Senior Administrator for STEAMA Curriculum and Instruction/PD

 Special Advisor for Exceptional Children, Global, Cultural Arts & Health & Physical Education

-Special Advisor for K-8 Curriculum and Digital Learning
+Special Advisor for K-8 Curriculum Support and Digital Learning

-The Curriculum and Instruction Department's mission is to become an exemplary school system which inspires, challenges, and empowers students and staff for success in a globally competitive society.
-The Curriculum Department does this through the provision of resources, curriculum support, "best practice" instructional strategies, formative and summative assessment and professional development.
+The Curriculum Innovation Department's role is to support Duplin County Schools' vision to become an exemplary school system where all student and staff excel in a globally competitive society.
+The Curriculum Innovation Department does this through the provision of resources, curriculum support, "best practice" instructional strategies, formative and summative assessment and professional development.

-General Curriculum - The General Curriculum Department is served by an K-8 Curriculum Programs Director and a High School Director.
-These Directors are responsible for coordinating with other specialty areas such as Federal Programs, Career and Technical Education, Technology, and Exceptional Children programs.
+K-8 Curriculum & High School Curriculum - The Curriculum Innovation Department is served by a Chief of Staff for Curriculum Innovation, Special Advisor for K-8 Curriculum Support and Digital Learning, and a Senior Administrator for STEAMA Curriculum and Instruction/PD.
+These directors are responsible for coordinating with other specialty areas such as Federal Programs, Career and Technical Education, Technology, and Exceptional Children's Programs.

-Exceptional Childrens' Department - The Office of Exceptional Children provides support for students identified with a specific disability.
+Exceptional Children's, Global, Cultural Arts and Health & Physical Education Department - The Office of Exceptional Children provides support for students identified with a specific disability.
 Services include assistance with the evaluation process, eligibility requirements, compliance of State and Federal procedures, modification of curriculum, teacher support and training, as well as the monitoring of student and parental rights.

 Academic and Behavior Support - Duplin County Schools uses a Multi-Tiered System of Supports (MTSS) to provide academic and behavior support to schools.
 We provide interventions and support that can be adjusted depending on a student’s progress.
 By focusing on academics, attendance, and behavior we strive to grow the "Whole Child."